DavidFM43/enigma/README.md

 # Frontend

-Install NodeJs from NodeJs Official Page.
+First install NodeJs and npm.

-Go to the frontend directory:
+Go to the `frontend` directory:

 Then run:
 ```bass